Note 1: The Company and Significant Accounting Policies

 Revenues associated with the sale of branded CDs, DVDs and other products, are recorded when shipped to customers pursuant to approved customer purchase orders resulting in the transfer of title and risk of loss.
 Cost of sales, rebates and discounts are recorded at the time of revenue recognition or at each financial reporting date.

 The Company’s licensing and royalty revenue represent variable payments based on net sales from brand licensees for content distribution rights.
-These license agreements are held in conjunction with third parties that are responsible for collecting fees due and remitting to the Company its share after expenses.
 Revenue from licensed products is recognized when realized or realizable based on royalty reporting received from licensees.

 Principles of Consolidation - The consolidated financial statements include the financial statements of the Company, and its 75% owned subsidiary: Circle of Education LLC.
 All inter-company balances and transactions have been eliminated in consolidation.